AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-4/introToTransitions.md

 ## Transitions with CSS

 CSS transitions specify how Animations, Transforms, and pseudo selections will happen.
-So instead of say what will happen in the change, the `transition` property details how something will change like how long the change will take place or the rate at which the change will take place.
+So instead of saying *what* will happen in the change, the `transition` property details *how* something will change as in: how long the change will take place or at what rate the change will take place.

   > NOTE: *This does not replace Animation or Transform but instead is used together to enhance the change.*